adaltas/esgf-2020-fall-bigdata/modules/09.devops/lab.md

 # Lab

-The goal of this lab is to learn the proper way of creating an IT project.
-The project is implementing a static website with configured Continuous Deployment pipeline using Netlify.
+The goal of this lab is to learn the proper way of creating an IT project and to implement Continuous Deployment to bring automation.
+The project is implementing a static website.

 ## Objectives